 • The Product Life Cycle phases may involve many Project Life Cycles

-• The Product Life Cycle depends on the market conditions and needs.
-On the other hand The Project Life Cycle may or may not depend the market conditions.
+• The Product Life Cycle depends on market conditions and needs.
+On the other hand, The Project Life Cycle may or may not depend on market conditions.
 The project life cycle plans the steps required to complete the project with specific goals.

-Project life cycle and product life cycle are two fundamental concepts in project scope management.
-Different industries, organizations and project types involve different project life cycles.
+Every project or product has certain phases of development from the beginning to the end.
+Different industries, organizations, and project types involve different project life cycles.
 On the other hand, The Product Life Cycle focuses on the product and does not change based on the product type.
 Although they refer to different concepts, they are related to each other.